mitkox/aks-edge-utils/hands-on/install/install.md

 2. Open Powershell as Administrator and navigate to above folder that contains the Windows node files.
 3. Running below command to start install
     ```bash
-    msiexec.exe /i AksEdge-k8s-0.7.22335.1024..msi ADDLOCAL=CoreFeature,WindowsNodeFeature
+    msiexec.exe /i AksEdge-k8s-0.7.22335.1024.msi ADDLOCAL=CoreFeature,WindowsNodeFeature
     ```
-4. Now you are ready to do Linux&Windows node mixed deployment
+4. Now you are ready to do **Linux & Windows** node mixed deployment

 Please **NOTE** once again, you must do above steps in each machine in your cluster to setup your machines befor making Aks Edge deployment in the next lab sections.